Clearing clutter might sound like something that’s just a ‘nice have’ and not exactly something that is a matter of life or death.

 Mary said: “At the time my eldest daughter was displaying behavioural problems and I was in and out of the doctors with my own health problems – everything just got on top of me and I didn’t know where to start with clearing out my house.
 With Lucy’s help I’ve been able to declutter the house but more importantly provide a safe and clean environment for my kids to grow up in.”

-As a member of Women Taking Action, I know Mary’s story very well and she, as well as many other people who get overwhelmed by clutter, are the reason why I’m organising the UK’s first declutter day.
-On Saturday 19th March I will aim to empower people by giving them the tips they need to clear their clutter.
+As a member of Women Taking Action, I know Mary’s story very well and she, as well as many other people who get overwhelmed by clutter, are the reason why I’m organising Clear Your Clutter Day.
+On Saturday 11th March I will aim to empower people by giving them the tips they need to clear their clutter.
 You can find out more here.

 “People spend a significant proportion of time searching for and retrieving misplaced items within the home – time spent searching is time that could be spent on other tasks.”
 Darryl Brunt, UK Sales & Marketing Director at Fellowes UK